polettix/ETOOBUSY/_posts/2020-01-13-jekyll-ghp-preview.md

 {% endraw %}

-This is what the *previous* version of `index.html` was, before the exclusion of `preview` posts.
-Hence, the [preview][ETOOBUSY-preview-rendered] page includes all posts, including the draft ones.
+This is what the *previous* version of `index.html` was, before the exclusion of `preview` posts, and can be accessed as a page at `/preview/`.

+For example, [this is this blog's preview page][ETOOBUSY-preview-rendered], including the draft ones when I want to revise them.
 Yes!
-You can get a sneak peek!
+You can get a sneak peek, occasionally!

 ### Mark posts as `preview`